MicrosoftDocs/win32/desktop-src/Msi/inilocator-table.md

 ---
-Description: 'The IniLocator table holds the information needed to search for a file or directory using an .ini file or to search for a particular .ini entry itself.
-The .ini file must be present in the default Microsoft Windows directory.' ms.assetid: '5a3c6077-34ef-48c8-b4e6-ecb1deb40f96'
+Description: The IniLocator table holds the information needed to search for a file or directory using an .ini file or to search for a particular .ini entry itself.
+The .ini file must be present in the default Microsoft Windows directory. ms.assetid: 5a3c6077-34ef-48c8-b4e6-ecb1deb40f96
 title: IniLocator Table
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IniLocator Table